google/zetasql/docs/functions-and-operators.md

 window function call and learn about the syntax for window functions, see [Window function calls][window-function-calls].

-Numbering functions assign integer values to each row based on their position within the specified window.
+Numbering functions assign values to each row based on their position within the specified window.
 The `OVER` clause syntax varies across numbering functions.